 - 5.38.
 Land North of Sandygate Lane is located southeast of Church Farm and is accessed from Sandygate Lane (B2115).
 The land adjoins the BUAB on its eastern borders.
 It is in close proximity and walking distance to services on offer in Lower Beeding. - 5.39.
 Large trees and dense hedging shield the site entrance on the southern boundary and mature trees border the access track to the Trinity Cottage site. - 5.40.
 The Grade II Listed Holy Trinity Church lies near, to the west of the site.
 LBPC consider proposals should respect the setting of the Parish Church, and enhance the surroundings of this heritage asset. - 5.41.
-LBPC support development proposals for around 20 residential dwellings.
+LBPC support development proposals for around6 20 residential dwellings.
+To reflect the outcome of the habitat regulations assessment and appropriate assessment process developers are advised to engage in pre-application discussions with Southern Water to evaluate whether changes to the Hardham abstraction would have any impacts for the timing of delivery of their developments in order to keep pace with infrastructure investment.